chanhan2/Quick_Reference/C/README.md

 back to it again.
 And it is so that I can stop re-coding the same thing over and over again...
 Also, in functional programming languages like Scheme, Racket, CommonLisp and Haskell does this better, as it can be expressed as an explicit relation, much like a mathematical recursive relation.
-Just say =) ]
+Just saying =) ]